-ISIS Terror Attacks Focused On UK?
-Iraqi Orphans Are Being Groomed As Soldiers
+ISIS Terror Attacks Focused on UK?
+Iraqi Orphans Are Being Groomed as Soldiers

 Max Hill, Britain’s “terror watchdog,” said that Britain is more vulnerable to terror attacks nowadays than during the “dark days of IRA.”

-In Hill’s interview with the Sunday Telegraph, he said that Islamists and ISIS are targeting the UK, and this is an “ongoing risk which none of us can ignore.”
+In Hill’s interview with The Sunday Telegraph, he said that Islamists and ISIS are targeting the UK and this is an “ongoing risk which none of us can ignore.”

 Hill is no amateur when it comes to international terrorism.
 From al-Qaeda to the scandal of previously prosecuted Irish republicans, Hill has been the iron man of this extremely demanding security branch.